Welcome to Daytona Beach…

-The entire length of the "World's Most Famous Beach" is devoted to the normal seaside pleasures with glitter of a fun resort and the luxury of first class accommodations.
-From the huge municipal marina to Jackie Robinson Stadium (home of the Daytona Cubs) to four University campuses, to expansive medical centers and the new world headquarters of Ladies Professional Golf Association, there is something here for all.
+The entire length of the Daytona Beach is devoted to the normal seaside pleasures with glitter of a fun resort and the luxury of first class accommodations.
+From the huge municipal marina to Jackie Robinson Stadium, to four University campuses, to expansive medical centers and the new world headquarters of Ladies Professional Golf Association, there is something here for all.
 Mentioning a few runs the risk of missing the important.
 One can hear top performers and even the London Symphony Orchestra at the Peabody Auditorium.
 Visit the marvelous Museum of Arts and Sciences and dine at hundreds of restaurants for all tastes.
 Visit the Angell & Phelps Chocolate Factory for a Gourmet Treat.
 Daytona is dedicated to serving the visitor.

 To keep safe around these types of beach drivers, make sure to set up your spot in the sand away from the cars.
 Some people have actually been run over by passing motorists that failed to see them!
 This is generally a rare occurrence, but it doesn’t hurt to exercise caution.
 Most people at Daytona Beach are very cautious of others, and the beach has been grooving harmoniously since the 40’s and 50’s with cars and people.

 When it comes to swimming and surfing, lifeguard towers are situated all along the stretch of sand.
 Pay attention to the lifeguards, and always swim near the lifeguard station in your location.
 Read the signs posted in regard to current water situations.

 Be careful of jellyfish.
 If you get stung, wash the wound in saltwater, and call for medical help.
 With a few simple precautions, your day at the beach will provide fun and memories to last a lifetime.